 For amendments referring to elements of a dependent claim the position is more complex.
 The Board ruled that the same approach should be applied for amendments based on an embodiment expressed as an alternative in a dependent claim, or involving deletion of wording from a dependent claim thereby narrowing its scope, or involving the deletion of optional features.
 However, amendments which disconnect features from other features to which they were previously linked in a dependent claim are open to examination under Article 84 EPC.

-specifies the surface is “substantially concave or convex, optionally having a radius of curvature of at least 10 mm”, then an amendment to specify a “substantially concave surface” will also avoid scrutiny under Article 84 (a simple alternative together with deletion of an optional feature from the dependent claim).
+Taking a simple example, if claim 1 includes reference to a surface and claim 2 specifies that the surface is “substantially flat” then amending claim 1 to say a “substantially flat surface” based on claim 2 cannot be examined for clarity (introduction of the feature of a complete dependent claim).
+Similarly if claim 2 specifies the surface is “substantially concave or convex, optionally having a radius of curvature of at least 10 mm”, then an amendment to specify a “substantially concave surface” will also avoid scrutiny under Article 84 (a simple alternative together with deletion of an optional feature from the dependent claim).
 However, if claim 2 specifies a “substantially concave surface having a radius of curvature of at least 10mm” then an amendment to specify a “substantially concave surface” (i.e. without specifying the radius of curvature) will be open to examination for clarity as the newly introduced feature is no longer linked to the radius of curvature.
 (Depending on the circumstances, there could also be an added subject matter issue with such an amendment.)

 Amendments do arise in approximately 70% of EPO Oppositions.
 It is therefore to be welcomed that the Enlarged Board has provided clarity in this area and in particular has limited the extent to which clarity can be raised.
-It should be noted however that where a Patentee seeks to rely on a feature from a dependent claim which is inherently unclear then, even if lack of clarity cannot be raised, the EPO is likely to give that feature a broad meaning which may not allow a useful distinction over the prior art to be established (see for example Decision T 1459/05, which was cited by the Enlarged Board as an example of such an approach).
+It should be noted however that where a Patentee seeks to rely on a feature from a dependent claim which is inherently unclear then, even if lack of clarity cannot be raised, the EPO is likely to give that feature a broad meaning which may not allow a useful distinction over the prior art to be established (see for example Decision T 1459/051, which was cited by the Enlarged Board as an example of such an approach).

 Please do not hesitate to contact us if you would like more guidance in relation to a specific situation.